 NZ Avocado Grower' Association Inc. (NZAGA) is the grower membership organisation that operates to support New Zealand avocado growers' interests.
-It does this by promoting the sale and consumption of avocados, managing a research and development programme that will encourage efficient and sustainable production returning profitability to the growers, and by creating a supportive structure that encourages development and growth within the industry.
+We do this by promoting the sale and consumption of avocados, managing a research and development programme, and by creating a supportive structure that encourages development and growth within the industry.
 We also co-ordinate and disseminate relevant industry information and lobby and liaise with Government for the good of our growers.

 NZ Avocado Industry Limited is recognised by the Government as representing New Zealand avocados.
 In that recognition comes the requirement that any exporter who wants to export avocados must be licensed with the NZ Horticulture Export Authority (HEA).
-We deal with any contractual arrangements necessary for the management of the industry.
-Under the NZHEA Act 1987, the AIC to implements quality standards, export grade standards and rules and procedures that must be followed by growers, pack houses and exporters.
+We deal with any contractual arrangements necessary for the management of the industry under the NZHEA Act 1987, we implement quality standards, export grade standards and rules and procedures that must be followed by growers, pack houses and exporters.
 These rules and procedures are all documented in the Avocado Quality Manual and the Avocado Export Marketing Strategy (EMS).
-The EMS is reviewed annually through consultation with industry participants and is actioned and monitored by the directors of the AIC.